pieroci/pieroci.github.io/content/posts/openapi-compiletime-net9.md

 ## CD  Step

+*The below template it's an ADO yaml Pipeline.*
 In this example, deployment is to Azure API Management Service (apim).
 The shell script is called from a DevOps task.
 Here's a `template.yaml` and shell script.
 But remember that you could release your documentation anywhere. :)
 **Open Api is a standard!**
-(aH!
-By default, the standard used is open api spec v.3 (https://spec.openapis.org/oas/v3.0.0), but you can change it! see https://learn.microsoft.com/en-gb/aspnet/core/fundamentals/openapi/aspnetcore-openapi?view=aspnetcore-9.0&tabs=visual-studio%2Cvisual-studio-code#customize-the-openapi-version-of-a-generated-document)
+(By default, the standard used is open api spec v.3 (https://spec.openapis.org/oas/v3.0.0), but you can change it! see https://learn.microsoft.com/en-gb/aspnet/core/fundamentals/openapi/aspnetcore-openapi?view=aspnetcore-9.0&tabs=visual-studio%2Cvisual-studio-code#customize-the-openapi-version-of-a-generated-document)

 ```yaml
 parameters: